illegal-ferret/protogen-generator/README.md

 # ⭐ Protogen Character Generator

 The Protogen Character Generator is a blender-based creation tool used to generate protogen/primagen fursonas.
 This is a great tool for anybody who wants a quickly made 3D model of a protogen or primagen, or wants to just explore and see what they can come up with!
-The generator is using Blender's [Geometry Node system](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/index.html).
+The generator is made using Blender's [Geometry Node system](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/index.html).

 ## 🎨 Features